 Lent is less than a week away.
 Doesn’t it feel like we just finished taking all the Christmas decorations down?
 Now it’s already time to start preparing spiritually for the 40 days of Lent.
 It is important to set aside some time to pray, discern, and listen in order to understand what is it that God wants you to do to grow closer to Him.

-We’ve created a handy little quiz to help give you some direction: What Should You Give Up for Lent?.
-Most people will get a result that requires not so much giving up something, but doing something.
+We’ve created a handy little quiz to help give you some direction: What Should You Give Up for Lent?
+Most people will get a result that requires not so much giving something up, but doing something.
 Adding a prayer time, serving the poor, reading a spiritual book – these are all ways to achieve your spiritual goals.

 In this day and age, we’ve got it easy in many ways.
 From websites to apps to books, there are hundreds of ways to add to your prayer life this Lent.
 Find one that suits your needs.
 I, personally, love the daily emails.
 I check my email every day so I’m sure to see it.
 I know others that make it a goal to read a book (or a few) during this holy season.
 We’ve compiled a list of our writers’ favorite Lenten resources.
 Please add your own favorite in the comments!